 Notations may appear in the curriculum chart below outlining pre-requisites, co-requisites, and other curriculum requirements (see footnotes).

-The program code for Archaeological Science Minor is GARS-MN.
+The plan code for Archaeological Science Minor is GARS-MN.

 Archaeology is one of the few social sciences that lends itself well to the application of analytical techniques from the physical sciences.
 This is due to the fact that archaeology relies primarily on physical evidence, artifacts and features, whose origin, composition, age, and manner of production can be elucidated through application of the physical sciences.
 This course examines the application of physical science techniques to archaeological questions, including the age and origin of materials, how things are made, what people ate, their daily activities, and their state of health throughout their life.
 The course will include in-class labs in which students have the opportunity to apply some of these techniques and a final research project in which the student picks their own archaeological question to answer.
 Lab 2, Lecture 2 (Fall Or Spring).